 Money for the purchase of books and other necessary expenses was contributed or secured from the profits of numerous benefits including parties, food sales, movies, and performances of the local dramatic club.
-The library was first located at 1283 Springfield Avenue in the Red Cross Rooms, approximately across from where the Avenue Deli is now.
+The library was first located at 1283 Springfield Avenue in the Red Cross Rooms (now the location of Positive Image Photo).

 The original collection of books was modest.
-The Library Committee purchased twenty new volumes and borrowed another fifty.
+The Library Committee purchased twenty new volumes and borrowed another fifty from the state.
+About half of the titles were on the topic of temperance.
 By the end of the first year, the collection had increased to 1500 volumes and the free circulation was reported to be 175 books a week.

-Clara Wahl was the first librarian.
-At first, she received no salary, but later she was paid $250 a year, much of which she used to buy books and supplies for her beloved library.
+Clara Wahl, the first librarian, initially received no salary.
+In 1925, Wahl was officially hired by the Borough Council to be the librarian and received $250 a year, much of which she used to buy books and supplies for her beloved library.
 Her assistants were all volunteers, and her duties included the building of fires in an old stove that heated the library in winter.
-Her daughter Frances recalled that the family was once roused from their beds to rush to the library with umbrellas and coverings to place over the books to prevent damage from a leaking roof!
+Her daughter Frances Wahl, who served on the Board of Trustees for many years, recalled that the roof leaked.
+The family was once roused from their beds during a rainstorm to rush to the library with umbrellas and other coverings to place over the books.

 When Mrs. Wahl’s many years of faithful service ended with her resignation in 1939, her successor was Margaret Radtke.
 Finances were always a concern as the budget was always lower than needed and many volunteers contributed their own clerical supplies.

-In 1942, the library became part of the municipal government.
+In a November 1941 election, New Providence voters voted 207-43 to establish a free public library in the Borough of New Providence.
+Prior to January 1942, the library had been a nonprofit organization; now it would be part of the municipal government.
 The Library Committee gave way to a Board of Trustees appointed by the mayor, who was an ex officio member, as was the Superintendent of Schools.
 Five other citizens served on the board as well.

 In 1946, the library celebrated its 25th anniversary.
 The Borough Council appropriated $1200 for the library that year.
 Another $176 was added from fines, rentals, and miscellaneous sources.
 The total number of books was 6268, with 722 registered borrowers.